Pokrovsk offensive: Tactics and battlefield challenges

 Russian advances towards Pokrovsk were partially attributed, in August 2024, by Ukrainian commanders and soldiers to issues with new Ukrainian conscripts; these newly mobilised soldiers reportedly had little to no training, were often incapable of effectively shooting a target, were overly-hasty in retreating from positions, and sometimes fled an area of staging battlefield operations out of a lack of trust for the plans.

 An Azov Brigade officer said in August 2024 that many soldiers serving in the Pokrovsk direction are there against their will, and that the discipline, morale, and exhaustion problems with these and other soldiers are a contributor to the situation which he described as "out of control".

 According to reports from August 2024, Russian forces typically attack and perform operations with small infantry groups, where they are relatively effective at advancing through villages and are harder for Ukrainian drones to target.

 On 13 August 2025, The Telegraph reported that Russian soldiers were disguising themselves as civilians as a tactic to infiltrate Pokrovsk.

 In September 2025, The Telegraph reported that, according to the Ukrainian Security and Cooperation Centre, Russian units made up of soldiers infected with HIV, hepatitis and other diseases had been spotted around Pokrovsk.
 Former British Army Colonel and chemical weapons expert Hamish de Bretton-Gordon said that the deployment of these soldiers was "proof of Putin's desperation to capture Pokrovsk", while the Ukrainian Security and Cooperation Centre said that their presence can "exert a certain moral and psychological pressure due to close contact with such an enemy".

+In January 2026, the Center for Strategic and International Studies assessed that Russia's advance in Pokrovsk had been slower than the Allied forces during the battle of the Somme, known as one of the most grinding offensives of World War I.

+In February 2026, ISW said that Russia had been unable to capitalize on the seizure of Pokrovsk and make further operationally significant advances, having been unable to make significant advancements west of Pokrovsk since December 2025, refuting Kremlin claims of "opening up" major advances to take the rest of Donetsk Oblast.